How To Prepare For A Moot Court Competition | Drafting a Moot Court Memorial

 - How is your case to be proved and that of your’s opponent disproved?

 Thus, after going through the case many times, you will ultimately isolate the facts which support you and you should counter those which go against you.
-After collecting all the facts for your case, it is necessary to draw inferences from the primary facts and to formulate a hypothesis which will enable you to gain a true understanding of the case.
+After collecting all the facts for your case, it is necessary to draw inferences from the primary facts and formulate a hypothesis that will enable you to gain a true understanding of the case.

 The students shall come across many acts that could be used in their favour or against the other party.
-The bare acts provide an easy access to the provisions of law and their thorough study will help in discovering more sections/laws that will strengthen the case.
+The bare acts provide easy access to the provisions of law and their thorough study will help in discovering more sections/laws that will strengthen the case.

 Bare acts alone may not be able to articulate the law and provide for further information that could be used in the moot court.
 One should go through a few books, not many, to get a fair idea of the law and also gather certain leading or important cases that can be cited to bolster the case.
 The commentaries in turn, also provide for further books that could be cited and used in the case.

-Legal Research Portal
+D. Legal Research Portal

 With easy access to the internet, there is hardly any need to go through hard copies of legal publications.
-Accessing online legal research portals, such as Westlaw, SCC online, Manupatra, etc. will help in finding out related cases to the case mentioned in the commentaries, or different case.
+Accessing online legal research portals, such as Westlaw, SCC online, Manupatra, etc. will help in finding out related cases to the case mentioned in the commentaries, or different cases.

 These portals are not just records of cases and case laws, but they also provide access to legal notes, research papers, various acts, and other law-related material.
 Most of them contain case laws, both, Indian and foreign.